rayshift/translatefgo/README.md

 2. Close Fate/Grand Order and click "Update" in the translation app.
 3. Reopen Fate/Grand Order.

+The application will also auto-update an installed set of scripts when they have minor changes, provided your device is compatible.
+This can be disabled in the About tab.

 #### Uninstallation
 1. Close Fate/Grand Order.
 2. Open the application and click "Uninstall".